rohan-varma/paper-analysis/word2vec-papers/Language Modeling and Word-Embedding Methods.md

 $$p(w_1, w_2, ... w_t) = p(w_1)\prod_{i = 2}^{t} p(w_i | w_{i - 1})$$

 The Markov assumption can be extended to condition the probability of the $t$th word on the previous two, three, four, and so on words.
-This is where the name of the n-gram model comes in - n is the number of previous timesteps we condition the current timestep on.
+This is where the name of the n-gram model comes in - $n$ is the number of previous timesteps we condition the current timestep on.
 Some examples:

 Unigram Model: $p(x_{t + 1} | x_1, x_2, ... x_t) = p(x_{t + 1})$